Scholarly Technical Education Publication Series (STEPS) Vol. 3

 // Simple Proximity Sensor using Infrared

-// Description: Measures the distance to an obstacle using infrared light emitted by IR LED and
+// Description: Measures the distance to an obstacle using infrared light emitted by

 // reads the value with a IR photodiode.
 The accuracy is not perfect, but works great